 Stow-on-the-Wold

 Now it is a much more peaceful and sleepy town, full of quaint English pubs and great eateries.
-Standing on top of a hill, this is a delightful old market town with many fine antique shops, art galleries, craft shops and is a good centre for walking the Cotswolds countryside.
+Standing on top of a hill, this is a delightful old market town with many fine antique shops, art galleries, and craft shops.
+It is a good centre for walking the Cotswolds countryside.

 One of the most intriguing and magical places in town can be found at St. Edward’s Church.
 “Speak, friend and enter”.
-It is no suprise that the doors of St. Edward’s Church inspired Tolkien’s Doors of Durin, the gates of Moira.
-In fact it is easy to see how much these fairytale villages inspired Tolkien.
-Not far away in Moreton-in-Marsh there is a pub that inspired the Middle Earth’s most famous drinking hole, the Prancing Pony Inn.
-If you are as much as a literary nut as me and you wish to read more about Tolkien and indeed C.S.
-Lewis’ explorations in this area then be sure to check out my blog post on The Malverns.
+It is no surprise that the doors of St. Edward’s Church inspired Tolkien’s Doors of Durin, the gates of Moira.
+In fact, it is easy to see how much these fairytale Cotswolds villages inspired Tolkien.
+Not far away in Moreton-in-Marsh is a pub that inspired the Middle Earth’s most famous drinking hole, the Prancing Pony Inn.
+If you are as much of a literary fan as us and you wish to read more about Tolkien and indeed C.S.
+Lewis’ explorations in this area, then be sure to check out our guide on The Malverns.

-Be sure to stop at Roly’s Fudge Pantry for some of the best goddamn fudge you will ever have!
+During your time in Stow-on-the-Wold, be sure to stop at Roly’s Fudge Pantry for some of the best fudge you will ever have!

-If you happen to be there at the end of June you must visit The Real Flower Petal Confetti Company in nearby Wick, Pershore.
-It is only opened for one week every year and it is stunning.
-Follow me on Instagram to see more gorgeous photographs of my time there.
+If you happen to be there at the end of June you must also visit the Real Flower Petal Confetti Company in nearby Wick, Pershore.
+It is only open for one week every year and it is stunning.
+Follow us on Instagram to see more gorgeous photographs of our time there.

 Castle Combe